 Rate limits allow you to control the maximum number of page loads or web requests, but also the maximum number of concurrent agent sessions.

 The option Ticket on limit will create a failure ticket if the load limit or the session limit is reached.
 The ticket will be sent to users via an email with the Email on Rate Limit privilege.
-A user can enable or disable the ticket generation due to rate limit.
+A user can enable or disable the ticket generation due to the rate limit.

 Partial data on Run history Partial data on Job history